IHF World Women's Handball Championship

 The IHF Women's Handball World Championship has been organized by the International Handball Federation since 1957.
 European teams have won every time except 1995 where South Korea won as the first team outside Europe and 2013 where Brazil won as the first American team.

 Nine teams participated in the first championship, this number has grown in steps to 32 (from 2021).
 In 1977 a B-tournament was introduced and later in 1986 a C-tournament which served as qualification for the real championship or A-tournament.
-Since 2021, the championship has expanded to the current system with 32 national teams, divided into eight groups of four.The B- and C-tournament qualifications were replaced by the present qualification system based on continental confederations in 1993.
+Since 2021, the championship has expanded to the current system with 32 national teams, divided into eight groups of four.
+The B- and C-tournament qualifications were replaced by the present qualification system based on continental confederations in 1993.

 From 1993 it has been held every other year.
 Between 1978 and 1990 it was held every fourth alternating with the Olympic tournament (introduced for women handball in 1976).
 The first five tournaments were held in the summer or early fall whereas the rest has been held in November or December.

-Russia is the most successful national team with seven championship titles (four won by the Soviet Union), while Norway and Germany are in second place with four titles each.
+In the combined calculation, including the medals and results it has inherited, Russia is the most successful nation with seven titles while Norway have five world championship titles..

-Camilla Herrem and Katrine Lunde Norwegian national team players, are the only athletes who have won six medals.
+Norwegian national team player Katrine Lunde (Haraldsen) is the only athletes who have won seven medals.
+Lunde represented the Norway for 22 years.
+She made her first appearance at the World Championship in 2003 and retired at the 2025 championship at the age of 45.